VenturaNotes/Knowledge/Computer Science/Programming Languages/Rust/O'Reilly/(Home Page) Programming Rust 2nd Edition by O'Reilly.md

 	- Rust only infers types within function bodies: you must write out the types of function parameters and return values as before.
 	- To spell out t's type, it'd be `let t: u64 = m`
 - Rust has a [[return (rust)|return]] statement, but the gcd function doesn't need one.
-	- “If a function body ends with an expression that is not followed by a semicolon, that’s the function’s return value” ([pdf](zotero://open-pdf/library/items/AJNCXBFI?page=32&annotation=PDAAJ8VN))
+	- “If a function body ends with an expression that is not followed by a semicolon, that's the function's return value” ([pdf](zotero://open-pdf/library/items/AJNCXBFI?page=32&annotation=PDAAJ8VN))
 	- “any block surrounded by curly braces can function as an [[expression (rust)|expression]].” ([pdf](zotero://open-pdf/library/items/AJNCXBFI?page=32&annotation=TYX9CQYP))
 		- #question what is the difference between functions and expressions in rust?
 - Expression that prints a message and yields `x.cos()` as its value